maedeh-jeddi/RainBot/README.md

 ```

 So `pick_and_place.py`, `search_and_pick.py`, `nav_and_pick.py`, `mission.py`
 and `mission_2.py` are all still imported at runtime.
-They are **not** dead code
+They are **not** dead code;
-— they simply no longer have console entry points of their own.
+they simply no longer have console entry points of their own.

 ---